dimitriskokoretsis/blog_public/README.md

 Each zipped folder contains a file named "index.Rmd".
 This is an RMarkdown document, containing the main text and code chunks needed to recreate the full HTML document.
 Other contents may be:

 -   A subfolder named "scripts".
 This contains scripts with R code used during HTML rendering of "index.Rmd".
-Code chunks in "index.Rmd" run code from scripts in this folder.
+Code chunks in "index.Rmd" may run code from these scripts.

--   Other possible data used for rendering the HTML document.
+-   Other possible data used for rendering the HTML document - for example images or data.

-The "index.Rmd" file and "scripts" folder contain **all** the text and code needed to recreate the HTML document.
-Exceptions to this are noted.

 ## Instructions